stefan-hoeck/idris2-dom/README.md

 ### Tests
 There is also `test.ipkg` running several Hedgehog property tests.
-This should be built and run with node, as it mainly tests the Javascript utilities working on both Javascript backends.
+This should be built and run with node, as it mainly tests the JavaScript utilities working on both JavaScript backends.

 ## Dependencies